Android 16: Reception

-In a review for Ars Technica, Ryan Whitwam described Android 16 as "humdrum," noting that it introduced only minimal interface changes, such as revised icons, and few new features.
+In a review for Ars Technica, Ryan Whitwam described Android 16 as "humdrum", noting that it introduced only minimal interface changes, such as revised icons and a few new features.
 He praised the new Advanced Protection security mode and improvements to large-screen support, which allow apps to scale automatically, though noted that many apps still displayed poorly on foldables and tablets.
-He said changes to the notification system—including default bundling and a new "progress notification" type—as likely to have the greatest impact on user experience.
+He said changes to the notification system—including default bundling and a new "progress notification" type—are likely to have the greatest impact on user experience.